-A celloglaze is a thin plastic laminate applied to the card to help with added durability and dramatically increases lifespan.
-Available in a gloss or matt finish.
+Celloglaze - A celloglaze is a thin plastic laminate applied to the card to help with added durability and dramatically increases lifespan.
+Available in a gloss or matt.

-Folding can help compact the finished size of your print material, allowing you to add more panels as necessary.
-Stocks over 150gsm need to be score before folded.
+Folding - Folding can help compact the finished size of your print material, allowing you to add more panels as necessary.
+Stocks over 150gsm need to be scored before being folded.

-The younger cousin of spot UV.
+Spot gloss - The younger cousin of spot UV.
 Due to the requirement of spot UV to have a celloglaze applied first, it isn’t suitable for thinner stocks (such as flyers and brochures).
-Spot lustre has a similar effect by applying high gloss to select area.
+Spot gloss has a similar effect by applying high gloss to select area.

-Forme cutting is the process of creating a completely unique shape or design.
-While there is a significant setup cost involved, all formes created a stored for free for future use (provided they are used once every 18 months).
+Forme cutting - Forme cutting is the process of creating a completely unique shape or design.
+While there is a setup cost involved, all formes created a stored for free for future use (provided they are used once every 18 months).